 - Great for uniquely positioning yourself in a crowded space.

-- Effective way to organically build customer loyalty over time.
+- An effective way to organically build customer loyalty over time.

 - Effective at changing perceptions and introducing new ideas.

-- Ideal for companies with interesting founding stories and backrounds.
+- Ideal for companies with interesting founding stories and backgrounds.

 The reality is it's much easier to position yourself as different than it is to be first.
 And that requires building a stand-out brand.
 But since this is the Lean Labs blog, you may be wondering: